1601-mma2013/In-Between/README.md

     * This application is a mobile app.

 - Posture :
-    * The mode of attention are palm and fingers.
+    * The mode of attention are voice,palm and fingers.

 - Input methods :
-    * This application is using keypad and touch screen.
+    * This application is using voices,keypad and touch screen.

 ###b.
 Functional and data elements